j3rrywan9/typescript-study/doc/javascript_the_definitive_guide.md

 fetch().then().then()
 ```
 When more than one method is invoked in a single expression like this, we call it a *method chain*.
+We know that the `fetch()` function returns a Promise object, and we can see that the first `.then()` in this chain invokes a method on that returned Promise object.
+But there is a second `.then()` in the chain, which means that the first invocation of the `then()` method must itself return a Promise.

 Sometimes, when an API is designed to use this kind of method chaining, there is just a single object, and each method of that object returns the object itself in order to facilitate chaining.
 That is not how Promises work, however.